 The chef, who has worked in the kitchens of William Ledeuil, Alain Passard and the Shangri-La, returns to the cuisine of his heart with a nikkei menu, a cuisine born of Peruvian gastronomy and influenced by the country's great Japanese migrations.
 It's a fusion cuisine that's no surprise to find tacos, guacamole and teriyaki lacquer; pork belly and umeshu, or salmon nigiri and jalapenos.

-To add to our enjoyment, Vesper boasts a lovely terrace, spacious, green and partly covered, the ideal place to spend some delicious spring-summer moments.
+To add to our enjoyment, Vesper boasts a lovely, spacious, leafy terrace, part of which is covered, making it the ideal place to spend delicious spring-summer moments.
 Comfortably seated under the Parisian heatwave, we let ourselves be carried away by the inspirations of the menu and the good advice of the team.
-Starting with one of the chef's signature dishes, fabulous lacquered duck gyoza (€18), dipped in a broth spiced with Peruvian curry and Japanese virgin sauce.
+Starting with one of the chef's signature dishes, fabulous Peking duck gyoza (€18), dipped in a broth spiced with Peruvian curry and Japanese virgin sauce.

 The two dishes to follow are grandiose.
-On the one hand, the barbecued octopus (32€) lacquered with spices and accompanied by whole Peruvian olives and a sauce with a powerful olive flavor; on the other, the wagyu beef flank steak (42€), melting to the point of perfection, to be dipped alternately in a peanut sauce, a parsley wasabi sauce and a jalapenos sauce.
-Marvelous.
+On the one hand, the barbecued octopus (32€) lacquered with spices and accompanied by whole Peruvian olives and a powerful olive-flavored sauce; on the other, the wagyu beef flank steak (42€), melt-in-your-mouth to die for, to be dipped alternately in a peanut sauce, a parsley wasabi sauce and a jalapenos sauce.
+Wonderful.

-To accompany these two beautiful beasts, don't forget the sides: they're like small dishes in themselves, so generously served.
-Opt for the pommes grenaille, confit à l'achiote, with their huancaïna sauce (8€), but above all for the excellent tempura seasonal vegetables with their peanut-mustard vinaigrette (10€).
+To accompany these two beautiful beasts, don't forget the sides: they are small dishes in themselves, so generously served.
+Go for the pommes grenaille, confit à l'achiote, with their huancaïna sauce (8€), but above all for the excellent tempura seasonal vegetables with their peanut-mustard vinaigrette (10€).

 Location